Do you know what customers really think about your business?

 The great news is that you can build customer trust in a variety of ways.

-To get started building trust, analyse your digital customer journey and your promise of value.
+To get started building trust, analyze your digital customer journey and your promise of value.

 Make sure you demonstrate and follow your brand values too.